A Natural Primal-Dual Hybrid Gradient Method for Adversarial Neural Network Training on Solving Partial Differential Equations: Introduction

 \section{Introduction}

-{Machine learning, particularly deep learning, is a fast-developing direction with modern computational technologies \cite{amari1998natural} and applications \cite{goodfellow2020generative,arjovsky2017wasserstein}.
+Machine learning, particularly deep learning, is a fast-developing direction with modern computational technologies \citep{amari1998natural} and applications \citep{goodfellow2020generative,arjovsky2017wasserstein}.
 Typical examples of applications often come from computer science, including creating new images, videos, and voices and generating languages.
-During the development of applications, machine learning also introduces several nonlinear methods, consisting of computational nonlinear models, such as neural network functions, and optimization variational formulations, such as generative adversary neural networks \cite{goodfellow2020generative}.
-One cannot overestimate the applications of machine learning on scientific computing has therefore been profound and cannot be overstated.
+During the development of modern applications, machine learning has introduced a variety of nonlinear methodologies, including computational nonlinear models such as neural networks, as well as variational frameworks such as generative adversarial networks \citep{goodfellow2020generative}.
+The impact of machine learning on scientific computing has therefore been profound and cannot be overstated.

 In recent years, deep learning algorithms have been developed to solve partial differential equations (PDEs).
-The Physics-Informed Neural Networks (PINN) method \cite{raissi2019physics} employs neural networks to approximate PDE solutions by minimizing the discrepancy between observed data and the equation's residual.
-The DeepRitz method \cite{yu2018deep} computes neural network surrogate solutions for PDEs using a variational approach, minimizing the associated energy functional.
-The Forward-Backward Stochastic Differential Equation (FBSDE) method \cite{han2017deep} makes use of the nonlinear Feynman-Kac formula for semilinear parabolic equations to derive numerical solutions at specific time-space points.
-Additionally, the Weak Adversarial Network (WAN) \cite{zang2020weak} leverages the weak formulation of PDEs by multiplying the original equation with a test function and integrating by parts, resulting in an inf-sup saddle point problem for solving PDEs.
-The approach applies to many equations and is scalable to compute solutions of PDEs in high dimensions.
+The physics-informed neural networks (PINN) method \citep{raissi2019physics} employs neural networks to approximate PDE solutions by minimizing the discrepancy between observed data and the equation's residual.
+The DeepRitz method \citep{yu2018deep} computes neural network surrogate solutions for PDEs using a variational approach, minimizing the associated energy functional.
+The Forward-Backward Stochastic Differential Equation (FBSDE) method \citep{han2017deep} makes use of the nonlinear Feynman-Kac formula for semi-linear parabolic equations to derive numerical solutions at specific time-space points.
+Additionally, the Weak Adversarial Network (WAN) approach \citep{zang2020weak, cai2024weak} leverages the weak formulation of PDEs by multiplying the original equation with a test function, resulting in an inf-sup saddle point problem for computing the equation.
+This approach is applicable to various types of equations and is scalable to PDEs in high dimensions.